AtriTripathi/NSFW-Sense/README.md

 ## Future Propects

-Develop a Chrome Plugin to monitor this program.
+Develop a Chrome Extension to monitor this program.

 ##### Don't forget to Star this Repo, make sure to Fork it, tinker with it, raise your Pull Request and finally come up with better versions of this program. :)